 The $1.2 million investment is part of the Reinvent Metro initiative, launched by SORTA in 2016, meant to address a number of issues that threaten the bus service provider with looming millions-of-dollars deficit projections for the next decade.

 The SORTA Board of Trustees directed its staff to pursue a 2018 ballot measure that would ask voters to approve a new county-wide sales tax levy, in order to provide additional funding to Metro.
 The proposed rate has not been settled, but it could be anywhere from a half-cent sales tax to 1-cent.
-SORTA projects that the 1-cent sales tax would bridge the current budget gap projections and bring additional bus service to the region.
-Officials are still calculating what sales tax rate would bridge the budget gap.
+SORTA projects that only the 1-cent sales tax would bridge the current budget gap projections.

 The new transit center is funded by federal grants, matched by local contributions, and transit officials say construction should be complete by this coming winter.